 The write command can be used to set the APN class parameters for a PDP context already defined by AT+CGDCONT and identified by the context identifier <cid>.
 If a context is newly defined by using AT+CGDCONT, then its APN class is 0, the APN bearer is "ANY", it is enabled and its inactivity timer is disabled.
-When parameter settings are changed for an active context, it is necessary to close and reestablish the connec-

 When parameter settings are changed for an active context, it is necessary to close and reestablish the connection to make the changes take effect.
+Modules manufactured / configured for other operators are delivered with all contexts undefined.
+See also AT^SCFG "MEopMode/Prov/Cfg" parameter cprovCfg>.